bjaskj/vimnodeide/README.md

-# Vim as your nodejs IDE
+# Bjarte's modified - Vim as your nodejs IDE

 This is forked from [haridas's vim-as-your-ide](https://github.com/haridas/Dotfiles) and I've added more plugins for nodejs development